 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 The 1981 constitution establishes a parliamentary system, with a governor-general representing the British monarch as ceremonial head of state.
-Antigua and Barbuda’s prime minister is the head of government, and is typically the leader of the majority party or coalition that emerges from the legislative elections.
-The leader of the ABLP, Gaston Browne, became prime minister after his party won a majority in parliament in 2014 elections.
+Antigua and Barbuda’s prime minister is the head of government, and is typically the leader of the majority party that emerges from legislative elections.
+ABLP leader Gaston Browne once again became prime minister after his party won a majority in parliament in snap 2018 elections.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4